-For students who are victims of crime, the University complies with the provisions of the

-Family Educational Rights and Privacy Act (FERPA) with regard to recordkeeping.
+For students who are victims of crime, the University complies with the provisions of the Family Educational Rights and Privacy Act (FERPA) regarding recordkeeping.
 For faculty and staff members who are victims of crime, the University adheres to the applicable law, including the Colorado Open Records Act (CORA).
-For more information, see Administrative Policy Statement 2022 - Colorado open records act (CORA), including Appendix A: Information Not Public by Law.
-A current copy of this policy statement can be found here (www.cu.edu/sites/default/files/2022 Appendix-A.pdf).
+For more information, see Administrative Policy Statement 2022 - Colorado Open Records Act, including Appendix A: Information Not Public by Law.
 CU Boulder will complete publicly available recordkeeping, including Clery Act reporting and disclosures, without the inclusion of personally identifying information about the victim.